slott56/Stingray-Reader/docs/source/background.rst

     Time Interval Delta"?
 Or is it something entirely unrelated that merely happens to be shoved into that field?

-    Yes, this is evidence of "code rot."
-    Even with careful format definitions, this kind of thing happens as software matures.
+    This often happens because old technology constraints must be perpetuated for fear of breaking something.
-    No, there's no technical solution short of firing all the managers who make short-sighted decisions.
+    No, there's no technical solution short of firing all the managers who make the decision to preserve antiquated conventions.

     We'll need a design that has the flexibility to cope with variant abbreviations for column names.

 -   **Bad Stewardship**.
 At some point in the past, the "Employees Here" and "Total Employees" were misused by an application.
 The problem was found--and fixed--but there is some "legacy" data that has incorrect values.
 What now?

-    Yes, this is a data stewardship problem.
-No, you can't restate data you don't have.
+    This is a data stewardship problem.
     This leads to rather complex designs where the mapping from source to target is dependent on some external context to understand the source data.